bubblecup/RepData_PeerAssessment1/PA1_template.md

 # Calculate mean and median
 imputedMeanSteps <- round(mean(totalImputedSteps$steps))
 imputedMedianSteps <- round(median(totalImputedSteps$steps))
-# Now plot and compare with original dataset
+# Now plot both histograms side-by-side
-p <- ggplot(data=totalImputedSteps, aes(x=steps)) + geom_histogram() +
+p3 <- ggplot(data=totalImputedSteps, aes(x=steps)) + geom_histogram() +
-        ggtitle("Histogram of Total Steps (Imputed)") +
+        ggtitle("Histogram Of Total Steps (Imputed)") +
         xlab("Total Steps (Imputed)") + ylab("Count")
-suppressMessages(print(p))
+suppressMessages(plot_grid(p1, p3, nrow=2, align="hv"))
 ```

 ![](PA1_template_files/figure-html/ImputeValues-1.png)

 Using this strategy, we have filled in all 2304 missing values and determined a new mean of 10821 steps and median 11015.
-This is very slightly higher than our previous mean and median, 10766 and 10765 respectively, but otherwise the two histograms show an almost indistinguishable pattern.
+This is very slightly higher than our previous mean and median, 10766 and 10765 respectively, but otherwise the two histograms show a very similar pattern.

 ## Are there differences in activity patterns between weekdays and weekends?